IAlkhovik/Alkhovik/README.md

 ### Fast Food Ordering Application (Aug 2020 - Dec 2020): [https://github.com/IAlkhovik/Fast-Food-Ordering-App](https://github.com/IAlkhovik/Fast-Food-Ordering-App)

 This is a repository containing a fast foor ordering application, coded in Java/JavaFX and utilizing a text file system to store orders and accounts.
+It contains code and project documentation.